Honors (HON)

 In this course, students will work with a community-based organization to design and conduct research on an issue related to homelessness or affordable housing.
 Throughout the semester, students will learn about research methods, research ethics, and the particular urban context within which they will be working.
 More importantly, students will gain experience working alongside staff of a community-based organization to solve problems or assess needs and strengths.
 This is a service-learning course.

-Attributes: Diversity Course, GEP Social Science, Honors Course, Undergraduate
+Attributes: GEP: Diversity Course, GEP: Social Science, Honors Course, Undergraduate

 Prerequisites: ENG 101